mrtumnus/ElectricTrident/Raspi-Loader/README.md

     sudo raspi-config

-Enable SPI device in the Advanced Options (see picture) You can check this at the command line with lsmod, no need to reboot.
+Enable SPI device in the Advanced Options

+You can check this at the command line with lsmod, no need to reboot.
 (Maybe need to sudo modprobe spidev)

 Download and build WiringPi for the gpio commands